openwebwork/webwork2/conf/README.md

 # Configuration of webwork2

 Do not directly modify any of the files in the initial git clone of webwork2.
 If a filename contains `.dist` then the file is intended to be copied to a file by the same name without `.dist` and the copy modified as needed.
-If a filename does not contain `.dist` then it should not be modified.
-Copies of the `.dist` files will remain unchanged when webwork2 is upgraded, but the modifications to the other files will be lost or cause conflict.
+Specific instructions are given below.
+If a filename **does** contain `.dist` then it should **not** be modified.
+If changes are made to `.dist` files, then the modifications will be lost or cause conflict when webwork2 is upgraded.

 ## Configuration files for webwork2